bellobiz/postit/README.md

 # postit
 - A simple, light weight communication platform for web developers
-- It is a fully a front-end app made with HTML, CSS and JavaScript (and webpack and barbel dependencies and packages)
+- It is a fully front-end app made with HTML, CSS and JavaScript (and webpack and babel dependencies and packages)
 - You can find the deployed project at https://belloosagienoah.github.io/postit/
 - You can also find the project repository at https://github.com/belloosagienoah/postit
 - See more of my projects at https://github.com/belloosagienoah/